California sea hare: Lifecycle

 A. californica has a generation time of 19 weeks: Days 1-37 after hatching from the egg comprise the planktonic stage, days 34-37 are the metamorphic stage, and days 45-80 are the juvenile stage.
 At about day 30, the larvae move on from the planktonic stage and begin to roost on algae, typically red algae.
 The larvae eat enough to double their weight every 10 days for the following 3 months while they undergo metamorphosis.
 Reproductive maturity is reached 85 days after hatching (133 days after deposition of the fertilized eggs).
 The development of the nervous system lasts for 140 days.
-Often times, the California sea hare dies shortly after laying eggs.
-Cooler temperatures (14-25° C, or 57-77° F) delay spawning and have been shown to extend the lifespan.
+Often, the California sea hare dies shortly after laying eggs.
+Cooler temperatures (14-25°C, or 57-77°F) delay spawning and have been shown to extend the lifespan.

 Sexual reproduction

 At the base of the right anterior tentacle is the aperture from which the penis can protrude.
 The genital aperture lies at the anterior end of the mantle cavity, a seminal grove arises from it and runs forward to the penis, at the base of the anterior tentacle.

 Coupling lasts for hours or sometimes for days, although the actual passage of the sperm may take only a few minutes.
 Egg laying normally has to be triggered by copulation, but it occurs spontaneously in individuals kept in isolation for up to 3–4 months (typically these eggs are unfertilized).
-Copulation occurs most frequently in the early morning, and only rarely after 12:30 pm.
+Copulation occurs most frequently in the early morning, and rarely after 12:30 pm.
 An individual animal weighing 2,600g was recorded to have laid about 500 million eggs at 27 separate times during less than five months.